davepinch/pinchy.cc/content/streams/the-philosopher/07/yet-the-philosopher-becomes-locked-in-stone.md

 ---
 title: "Yet the philosopher becomes locked in stone."
-next: "trapped by the logic of their own choosing"
+next: "trapped by the logic of their choosing"
 url: /yet-the-philosopher-becomes-locked-in-stone/
 ---